irelius/RedditClone/README.md

 ___

 ## Future Features:
-Future features to add would be to allow users to add Comments and Likes/Dislikes on Posts.
-Comments would also be a full CRUD feature whereas Likes/Dislikes would be a partial CRUD features.
+Future features to add would be the following:
-Other bonus features that could be added is the ability for users to upload photos/files for Posts and Subreddit icons as well as implementing a search bar to allow users to search for a particular Subreddit by name, instead of having to rely on the Subreddit bar on the Landing/Main page.
+1. Allow users to create Likes/Dislikes on Comments.
+2. Allow users to edit previously made Comments, making it a full CRUD feature.
+3. Implement a text editor to allow for more styling of comments.
 <br>